Six Degree of Freedom Serial Manipulator

 • Modified DH Parameters: Used for frame assignments and transformations.

-• Singularities: Identified via Jacobian analysis; configurations causing rank deficiency were excluded.
+• Singularities: Identified via geometric Jacobian analysis.

-The manipulator’s kinematic configuration and workspace are visualized below:
+The manipulator’s kinematic configuration is visualized below:

 Manipulator in Home Configuration (MATLAB Visualization using Peter Corke’s Robotics Toolbox).